HEIG-VD-S3-PW/DAI-LAB-03/README.md

 Now your command is available to use in the application.

-__Moreover, if you choose to contribute to the project by adding a new command, you have to create diagrams to explain the new command, how it works, and the interactions between the client and the server.__
+__Moreover, if you choose to contribute to the project by adding a new command, a diagram of the correct and wrong use of the command is required.__

 ---